CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

   - timeseries
   - database
 image: /img/blog/2021-05-10/banner.png
-tags: [hackernews, clickhouse, timescaledb, influxdb, benchmark, algorithms]
+tags: [benchmark, hackernews, clickhouse, timescaledb, influxdb, algorithms]
 ---

 The journey to today's version of QuestDB began with the original prototype in